WOKI

-WOKI (98.7 FM) is a commercial radio station licensed to Oliver Springs, Tennessee, and serving the Knoxville metropolitan area.
-It is owned by Cumulus Media and it broadcasts a news/talk format.
+WOKI (98.7 FM) is a commercial radio station licensed to Oliver Springs, Tennessee, United States, and serving the Knoxville metropolitan area.
+It is owned by Cumulus Media and it broadcasts a talk format.
 The studios and offices are on Old Kingston Pike in the Sequoyah Hills section of West Knoxville.

 WOKI has an effective radiated power (ERP) of 8,000 watts.
 The transmitter is on Granville Lane in Heiskell, Tennessee, using a tower about twenty miles northwest of Knoxville.